You are the Navy’s spiritual anchor, providing ministry, friendship, comfort and guidance to military and civilian

 You will be also be required to maintain links with your own denomination, attending training events, retreats, and annual conferences as appropriate.
 Chaplains may also be required to attend suitable military administration and staff courses during their career.

-There are a number of short courses that Chaplain’s are encouraged to do to assist them in there role with the RNZN including:
+There are a number of short courses that Chaplain’s are required to do to assist them in there role with the RNZN including:

 - Assist Suicide Prevention Training